By using this site, you agree to the Privacy Policy and Terms of Use.

 These results may require reconsideration of current public health messaging that emphasizes distance-based precautions as primary prevention measures.
 The World Health Organization currently recommends maintaining distance from infected individuals, but this study suggests that aerosol generation capacity may be more predictive of transmission risk.

 The findings could inform more targeted prevention strategies that account for symptom severity and coughing patterns rather than relying solely on proximity-based guidelines.
-However, researchers noted that the study involved mild infection phenotypes in healthy adults, which may not reflect transmission dynamics in more severe cases or vulnerable populations.
+However, the study authors noted that the study involved mild infection phenotypes in healthy adults, which may not reflect transmission dynamics in more severe cases or vulnerable populations.
 Additional research on global health implications is needed.

 Despite extended close contact in low-ventilation settings, no secondary influenza infections occurred when infected individuals had minimal coughing and low aerosol viral shedding.